-Cycling restrictions: However, do be aware that some sections of the Thames Path have public footpath status.
+Cycling restrictions: Be aware that some sections of the Thames Path have public footpath status.
 This excludes cyclists from riding there unless they have permission from the landowner.
 Cycling on a public footpath without permission is trespass.

 Other waterside bike routes in London

 - The Thames Cultural Cycling Tour is a 27km route that takes in a lot of London's maritime history.
 Read about and download a map for the Thames Cultural Cycling Tour here.

 - There are a number of other options for waterside cycling in London.
 There are miles of canal north of the Thames.
 Cycling is allowed along these stretches, but some sections require a permit.
 Check the Canal & River Trust website.

 - There are also long routes along two tributaries of the Thames.
 In the north-east is the Lee Valley, offering 26 miles (42km) of traffic-free cycling.
 For more information visit the Lee Valley Park website.

 - In the south-west is the once heavily industrialised river Wandle.
 The largely traffic-free route running alongside the river links Wandsworth, Merton, Croydon and Sutton.
 For more information see Merton Council's Wandle Trail page.

 - A helmet is essential wherever you cycle but especially on some of the more uneven river and canalside surfaces.